NSHE Fostering Success Initiative

 Expert Panel Facilitated for UNLV: Best Practices in Providing Campus-Based Wraparound Support to Students Who Have Experienced Foster Care

-The panel featured a UNLV student with experience in foster care, a child welfare professional with the Clark County Department of Family Services, and four California-based students/professionals who have participated in and/or run campus-based support programs for this student population.
+In July 2020, the system-level employee facilitated an expert panel on best practices in providing campus-based wraparound support to students with experience in foster care, for University of Nevada, Las Vegas (UNLV) staff/faculty.
+The panel featured a UNLV student who had experienced foster care, a child welfare professional with Clark County Family Services, and four California-based students/professionals who have participated in and/or run campus-based support programs for this student population.
 Five out of six panelists had lived experience in foster care.

 Standardized Foster Care History Question Implemented on All NSHE Applications for Admission